theADAMJR/acrd.app/README.md

 # Accord - Messaging Made Simple.

-> Built with React, Redux, and Node.js.
+> Built with React, TypeScript, and Node.js.

 Accord is an app, similar to Discord, but cooler.